-Have you ever heard someone say that a new Dad is jealous of his own baby?
-It’s not jealousy.
-Characterizing it that way is counterproductive, and doesn't do justice to what’s really going on.
+Have you ever heard that Dad gets jealous of his own baby?
+Well, that’s not exactly what’s up and it doesn't do justice to how Dad’s really feeling…

-One Veteran Mom shared this in Boot Camp for New Moms, "[My husband] had to break down and say, 'Look, when it was us, you were my best friend and I don’t have you anymore.'
+A veteran Mom at Boot Camp shared, "[My husband] had to break down and say, 'Look, when it was us, you were my best friend and I don’t have you anymore.'
 I didn’t know how to respond to that.
-I thought what do I do, how do I fix this?
-We started to watch TV or a movie together and it helped but it is hard to work out that time."
+I thought what do I do?
+How do I fix this?
+We started to watch TV or a movie together and it helped, but it is hard to work out that time."

 Emotional intimacy is as important as physical intimacy (especially when sex is on hold), and communication is the glue that keeps your relationship on track.
 So, express your feelings and let your spouse know that you love and appreciate him.